-This goal aligns with the United Nations "Climate Action" Sustainable Development Goal, 13.2 - reduce greenhouse gas emissions.
+Our work in this area aligns with and supports the United Nations "Climate Action" Sustainable Development Goal, 13.2 - reduce greenhouse gas emissions.

 1. Reducing Emissions Through Landfill Innovation

 Our modern landfills are complex, highly controlled biological systems.
 Our engineers design these structurally stable facilities to ensure we maximize the decomposition of waste in a manner that manages byproducts and minimizes impact to the environment today, and for years to come.
 Considerable science, engineering and technology go into the design of our landfills - long before they become operational.